-Unfortunately I have not found an easy investor curriculum to follow.* Virtually unlimited resources provide great advice, useful ideas and concrete strategies – but this is dwarfed by the amount of noise, useless and very expensive information (not necessarily because it costs a lot, but because it leads to losses) out there.
-I find it quite problematic that, in the field of investing, there are different schools of thought that are often claiming to be exclusively right and condemning other approaches as bound to fail.
+Unfortunately I have not found a straightforward investor curriculum to follow to reach my goal on a straight path.* Virtually unlimited resources provide great advice, useful ideas and concrete strategies – but this is dwarfed by the amount of noise, useless and very expensive information (not necessarily because it costs a lot, but because it leads to losses) out there.
+I find it quite problematic that, in the field of investing, there are different schools of thought that often claim to be exclusively right and condemning other approaches as bound to fail.
 Quite often combining elements from different successful investment strategies will lead to superior results, even if the approaches are the diametrical opposite of each other.

-A lot of the material on investing and financial news, do not have the purpose or incentive to make you a more successful investor, but are largely designed to sell investment products to the public.
+A lot of the material on investing, trading and the financial news, do not have the purpose or incentive to make you a more successful investor, but are largely designed to grab your attention and to sell investment and trading products to the public.

 All that is not very useful for an individual investor.